lzim/teampsd/mtl_facilitate_workgroup/facilitator_say/mtl_session04_say.md

 1. For the next 5 sessions, we will use the _Modeling to Learn_ Simulation User Interface, or sim UI.

-2. Remember, all the _MTL_ resources can be accesses from your home base at mtl.how if you forget a specific link.
+2. Remember, all the _MTL_ resources can be accessed from your home base at mtl.how if you forget a specific link.
 But to go directly to the log-in page for the sim UI, just type mtl.how/sim into your browser.

 3. Unlike the data UI, which requires us to use the VA's default browser, Internet Explorer, this UI works better with Chrome.
 We recommend you use that.